 - Portable: able to be taken to the university of your choice

-Small grants for specific projects, such as travel, language study, conference attendance, summer research or professional development.
+Small grants for specific purposes, such as travel, language study, conference attendance, summer research, or professional development.

 Be on time!
-Applying by deadline is essential.
-Individuals who don’t meet deadlines lower their chances of obtaining funding by 100 percent.
+Applying by the stated deadline is essential.
+Individuals who don’t meet deadlines reduce their chances of obtaining funding by 100 percent.